-This research is conducted by implementing the framework of model developed by Hancock et al. (2010) [8].
+This research is conducted by implementing the framework of model developed by Hancock et al. (2010) [8] with the extension of finding enzymes involved in particular pathway.
 The first step is defining pathway to precisely identify the location of each gene denotes a specific function, by the fact that same gene can be found in multiple location with different biological functions within the metabolic network.
 This step will define specific location of each gene using node and edge annotations extracted from KEGG database [12].
 In pathway definition, each gene is defined as node in the network and annotated by its gene code (G), reaction (R) and KEGG pathway membership (P) as in (1).